-Digital Offers: Go wireless with 1Voice earbuds for only $53
+Go wireless with 1Voice earbuds for only $50

 A great pair of Bluetooth headphones is now a must for most Apple users, and it's a great investment anyway, since you'll be able to connect to virtually any Bluetooth device that produces audio.
 Over-ear headphones, however, can be heavy and probably aren't ideal in every situation, like working out or traveling, so a solid pair of earbuds can go a long way.

 These earbuds can work individually or as a pair, each featuring its own battery and microphone, so you can take calls and activate Siri on the go.
-You'll get four hours of playback on a single charge playing in stereo, or five to six hours of mono playback.
-Included in the box is a carrying case, charging cable, and rubber ear tips.
+You'll get four hours of playback on a single charge playing in stereo or five to six hours of mono playback.
+Included in the box is a charging carrying case that lets you recharge your earbuds up to 6 or 7 times before the pack itself needs to be recharged.
 Invest in a decent set of wireless earbuds, but don't pay through the nose and don't settle for big, awkward receivers.
-Spend only $52.99 at iMore Digital Offers and save big.
+Spend only $50 at iMore Digital Offers and save big.